 Peg's great-great grandfather, George Banks, arrived in Adelaide, South Australia with his

-1860 born in Pevensey, Sussex, England),and Elizabeth (nee Pilbean) and his siblings Naomi
+(1807 - 1860 born in Pevensey, Sussex, England),and Elizabeth (nee Pilbean)

 After a short time in Adelaide they moved to Fifth Creek and later to Marble Hill, before heading north where Abraham carted ore from the Burra Copper Mines.

 Three of Abraham's sons, (George, William and Edward) all acquired land in the Cudlee Creek District.
 George and William at Hollands Creek, and Edward at Fox's Creek.

 (Peg's g-grandfather) (known as Thomas - the spelling of Cain varies on different documents - I have chosen Cain as that is the spelling on his Head Stone in the Cudlee Creek Cemetery), purchased Alfred Hoad's property, "Woodlands" (on what is now Banks Road), Cudlee Creek, in 1891 where he established an orchard and nursery.

 Following Thomas' death, in 1904, Phoebe farmed the property until she leased it to her son-in-law W. (Bill) Menz in the 1920's.

-When Phoebe died in 1951, the property passed to Bill Menz, who continued to farmed it (with his son, Keith, Peg's father), until his death in 1965, it then passed to his wife Olive.
+When Phoebe died in 1951, the property passed to Bill Menz, who continued to farmed it (16th December 1898) (with his son, Keith, Peg's father), until his death in 1965, it then passed to his wife Olive.